 Heat the cooking oil in a frying pan.
-Saute the garlic and ginger just until fragrant.
-Add the pork offal slices (or pork meat slices) and liver.
-Season with fish sauce.
+Add the garlic and ginger and saute just until fragrant.
+Add the pork tenderloin and offal (or pork meat slices).
+Season with fish sauce to taste.
 Cook just until the meat has absorbed the fish sauce and the liver is cooked through but not overdone.

 Divide the sauteed meat between the two bowls.

 Crack an egg over the noodles and meat.